-While electric pressure washers typically generate around half the pressure of a petrol washer, they are usually more than enough to handle anything you can throw at them.
-The also tend to cost less than their petrol counterparts and are significantly lower maintenance.
+Electric pressure washers typically generate around half the pressure of a petrol washer, however they are usually more than enough to handle anything you can throw at them.
+They also tend to cost less than their petrol counterparts and require significantly lower maintenance.

 Electric jet washers do have the benefit of being quieter in use.
 They tend to run at around 75 decibels, and only generate noise when the trigger is being pulled to spray water.
 It is still recommended that you wear hearing protection while operating one of these washers, but it isn’t as important as when using a petrol fueled washer.